-Both terms are defined in the Interim Rule (see 12 C.F.R.
-1807.104).
+Both terms are defined in the Interim Rule (see 12 CFR 1807.104).
 An Affordable Housing Fund applies to a broader range of activities - including a grant fund, an equity investment fund, or any type of loan fund (including one that does not revolve).
 Capital in an Affordable Housing Fund must only be used to finance/support Affordable Housing Activities.
-Grants, loans, or investments from an Affordable Housing Fund may be either short- or long-term in nature, and repayment may exceed the 10 year Affordability Period of CMF.
+Grants, loans, or investments from an Affordable Housing Fund may be either short- or long-term in nature, and repayment may extend beyond the 10-year CMF Affordability Period.

 A Revolving Loan Fund is a pool of funds managed by the Recipient that can be used to make loans for Affordable Housing and/or Economic Development Activities (based on the eligible uses of the CMF Award approved in the Assistance Agreement).
-Additionally, revolving loans tend to be shorter term in nature and are intended to be repaid so that the loan proceeds can be used to provide additional loans.
-Each property financed or supported with a loan from the Revolving Loan Fund must meet the affordability restrictions and all such properties must be monitored for affordability for 10 years, regardless of the term of the loan.
+Additionally, revolving loans tend to be shorter term in nature and are intended to be repaid so that the funds from the repayment of the loan can be used to provide additional loans.
+Each property financed or supported with a loan from the Revolving Loan Fund must meet the affordability restrictions and all such properties must be monitored during the 10-year affordability period, regardless of the term of the loan.